cjnankervis/Re-Climate/README.md

 # Features

-Independently and impartially assessed by the [National Physical Laboratory](https://www.npl.co.uk/national-challenges), Re-Climate™ delivers reliable forecasts of climate perils covering the next 3 months.
-Re-Climate® supplies reliable seasonal climate forecasts to prepare for extended weather hazards.
+Independently and impartially assessed by the [National Physical Laboratory](https://www.npl.co.uk/national-challenges), Re-Climate™ delivers forecasts of climate perils covering the next 3 months and at a 5 kilometre resolution to prepare for extended weather hazards.
 For more information on the seasonal climate forecast services please see [WeatherLogistics' Docs](https://seasonalforecasts.earth/docs).

 The Re-Climate (seasonal climate forecast) API: